The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 A Guide to the Seven Dimensions of Coaching Fit for Startup Founders

-Cofounder coaching is no longer a fringe offering—it’s becoming a core leadership tool for early-stage founders.
-But as the field grows, so does the diversity of coaching styles.
-Some coaches act like business advisors.
-Others focus on emotional healing.
-Some bring structured curriculums; others follow the energy in the room.
+Cofounder coaching is no longer a fringe offering—it's becoming essential for early-stage founders.
+But as the field grows, so does the confusion about what different coaches actually do.

-This post outlines seven key dimensions that will help you evaluate fit and make a more informed decision.
+Here are seven key dimensions that will help you evaluate fit and make a more informed decision.

 1. Business Strategy vs. Relational Transformation